-A person will qualify for student membership only if the person is a full-time registered engineering student up to and including Masters studies at a South African higher educational institution.
+A person will qualify for student membership only if the person is a full-time registered engineering student up to and including Masters Studies at a South African higher educational institution.
 Doctoral students will be registered as ordinary members.

-The membership fees for the relevant membership categories are as follows:
+The membership fees for the relevant membership categories are as follows 3:

 R

-1 150
+Honorary member 1 150

-2 300
+Ordinary member 2 300

-4 600
+Affiliate member 4 600

-600
+Senior member 600

-200
+Student member 200